 - Chapter 1, "Welcome to NetWare 6," on page 11 explains the features and benefits of NetWare 6.
-It also includes descriptions of products that ship with NetWare 6 and how they add value to your network. - Chapter 2, "Setting Up NetWare 6," on page 27 explains the prerequisites and instructions for installing a NetWare 6 server. - Chapter 3, "Upgrade to NetWare 6," on page 87 explains the prerequisites and instructions for upgrading to NetWare 6 from a NetWare 3, 4, or 5 server.
+It also includes descriptions of products that ship with NetWare 6 and how they add value to your network. - Chapter 2, "Setting Up NetWare 6," on page 27 explains the prerequisites and instructions for installing a NetWare 6 server. - Chapter 3, "Upgrade to NetWare 6," on page 85 explains the prerequisites and instructions for upgrading to NetWare 6 from a NetWare 3, 4, or 5 server. - Chapter 4, "Installing Products and Updates," on page 95 explains the tasks that should be completed after installing or upgrading to NetWare 6.